istio/istio.io/content/docs/tasks/security/health-check/index.md

 ---

-You can enable Citadel's health checking feature to detect the failures of the Citadel CSR signing service.
+You can enable Citadel's health checking feature to detect the failures of the Citadel CSR (Certificate Signing Request) service.
-Citadel periodically sends CSRs to the API and verifies the response.
+Citadel periodically sends CSRs to its CSR service and verifies the response.

-The _prober client_ module in Citadel periodically checks the health status of Citadel's gRPC server.
+The _prober client_ module in Citadel periodically checks the health status of Citadel's CSR gRPC server.
-If Citadel is healthy, the _prober client_ updates the _modification time_ of the _health status file_
+If Citadel is healthy, the _prober client_ updates the _modification time_ of the _health status file_.
-(the file is always empty).
 Otherwise, it does nothing.
 Citadel relies on a [Kubernetes liveness and readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) with command line to check the _modification time_ of the _health status file_ on the pod.
-If the file is not updated for a period, the probe will be triggered and Kubelet will restart the Citadel container.
+If the file is not updated for a period, Kubelet will restart the Citadel container.

 Note: because Citadel health checking currently only monitors the health status of CSR service API, this feature is not needed if the production setup is not using the